true

 Examples of items eligible for the Educator Expense Deduction include:

-• generally, any purchased item that is appropriate for and helpful to the students and classroom.
+- other purchased items that are appropriate for and helpful to the students and classroom

 You can deduct classroom expenses only if you haven't received reimbursement for them.
 If a school, teachers union, parent-teacher association or someone else paid you back for the money you spent on classroom materials, you can't deduct it.